sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Can @Hystrix command can be chained?
 - When is the suitable usecase where circuit breaker can be used?
+  Can it be used for non-idempotent operations?
+- How would you handle a case where dependency service simply timed out and the calling service's threads get depleted (as shown in the 3rd figure in the https://github.com/Netflix/Hystrix/wiki)?

 ## Securing Distributed Application